dxg76/request_logic_VM/README.md

 *Devan Rivera*:
 Began creating Main menu to take in cin to travel the tree Fixed general errors within Tree class
+Updated Makefile to accomodate for the Tree and Node class Updated main.cpp to accomodate for the Main Menu

 ## CAPTURE